john-blackburn/preprocessor/README.md

 testall.bat
 ```

-This will run preprocessor.exe on several examples (C, C++ and resource files) and check the result against MSVC output.
+This will run `preprocessor.exe` on several examples (C, C++ and resource files) and check the result against MSVC output.
 If any tests fail, the batch file will tell you.
-The output from our preprocessor is written in `.pp` files and that from MSVC is written in `.i` files so you can examine these directly.
+The output from this preprocessor is written in `.pp` files and that from MSVC is written in `.i` files so you can examine these directly.

 Next, cd to `preprocessor` and run